History Norse Mythology

 Holastafur

-Holastafuur is described specifically as a rune for opening hills, but it probably means that it is used for communicating with the dead.
+Holastafur is described specifically as a rune for opening hills, which probably means that it is used for communicating with the dead.
 There are many afterlives in Norse culture, but a common belief was that the dead moved under a hill, where they lived largely the same life as when they were alive.
 This is probably why burial mounds were often used as resting places.

 The Holastafur rune could allow you to open a hill in order to be able to communicate with the dead.